aipx-proto/vibe-icon/scripts/icon-to-emoji-llm/systemPrompt.md

 This emoji map will be used to create icons in UI code.
 So map icons as you would use them to communicate in UI.

 Analyze this icon image and suggest the emoji that most closely matches it visually.
+If there is not a visual approximation, chose an option that matches conceptually.
+If an icon's meaning does not match its emoji meaning, give it a lower similarly score.

+The icons come in sets.
+Please keep the emoji use consistent within sets.

 Consider: